magicbruno/FileBrowser/README.md

 ## Granting access ##
 It is highly recommended to grant access to the server folders only to registered users.
 Probably you will:

-1. Define granted access during  the process of authenticating users.
-2. Define default access for  guest users (or when session expires).
+1. Define default access for  guest users (or when session expires).
+2. Define granted access during  the process of authenticating users.

+Default Acces mode is defined by the IZWebFileManager property **DefaultAccessMode**.

 MB FileBrowser offer a typed interface to application session.
 Through class MagicSession defined in MB.FileBrowser you che handle session properties related to MB_FileBrowser.